Siliguri: Fauna

 Siliguri is located in the Terai region of the Indo-Gangetic Plain, which is a belt of marshy grasslands and dense tropical deciduous forests at the base of the Himalayan range.
 The region is rich in biodiversity, containing numerous rare species of flora and fauna.
 These forests are especially notable for their distinct variety of wildlife.
 For example, Mahananda Wildlife Sanctuary near Siliguri is famous for its Indian elephants.
 Sukna is the gateway to this sanctuary, which is located 12 km from Siliguri.

 These sub-Himalayan forests are home to various types of wild animals like the elephant, tiger, Indian bison, barking deer, wild pig, monkey, civet, snake, lizard, mountain goat, sambar, chital and fishing cat.
 These forests are also home to about 243 different bird species like the pied hornbill, egret, kingfisher, drongo, fly catcher, woodpecker and others.
 Migratory water birds are also a common sight.

 Transport

 Roads

 The NH 27 crosses through the heart of the city and is now a part of the AH2 project.
 Siliguri is the origin of the century old Hill Cart Road (also known as) NH 110, which connects Siliguri to Darjeeling (77 km) dating from the British period.
 It is connected to Gangtok via the NH 10.
 The NH 12 which connects Pankhabari with Mirik.
 Highways NH 327 and NH 327B connect Siliguri to Panitanki and Mechi Bridge.
+In June 2026, the state government introduced a free public transit initiative for women passengers.
+Under this scheme, women holding valid government-issued identity documents (such as Aadhaar cards) can travel free of charge on all state-run buses.
+In Siliguri, the service is primarily utilised via the North Bengal State Transport Corporation (NBSTC) operating out of the Tenzing Norgay Bus Terminus, connecting commuters to surrounding regional destinations including Jalpaiguri, Alipurduar, and Cooch Behar.
 Adjacent countries are connected through the following routes: